 Wood should be properly air dried (seasoned) for six months or more.
-Wet or damp wood will cause the fire to smoulder and produce large amounts of smoke and creosote.
+Wet or undried wood will cause the fire to smoulder and produce large amounts of creosote.
 Wet wood also produces very little heat and tends to go out often.
-Wood should be stored under cover away from open flame or heat sources.